colindean/talks/make_python_devex/presentation.md

 pip is a venerable tool and, under the hood, even poetry used to use pip but pip was built in a time outside of configuration file conventions.
-The new PEP standard pyproject.toml really helps a lot but it takes some steps to get to development cycle usability.
+The PEP standard pyproject.toml is pretty normal now and helps a lot but it takes some steps to get to development cycle usability.
 Even newer tools like hatch, pdm, and uv have different invocations.